foureyes/backup-csci-ua.0480-fall2019-003/slides/mongo/intro.md

 	* `k: {$op: v}` operators: `$lt`, `$lte`, `$in`, `$nin`, etc.
 	* (default) and vs `$and` and `$or`
 	* cursor, `next()`, `forEach`
+	* again, querying nested documents is possible using `"outter.inner": val` ([see the docs](https://docs.mongodb.com/manual/tutorial/query-embedded-documents/)
 * [`update(query, update, options)`](https://docs.mongodb.com/manual/reference/method/db.collection.update/#db.collection.update) and using `$set`
 	* (what happens without it?)
 	* push element to an array with `{$push: {k: v}}`